subchannel/eslint-config-subchannel/README.md

 ### Usage

-To install ESLint and the Subchannel config you simply use a version of [npm](https://www.npmjs.com) later than 3.0.0 and install it.
+To install ESLint and the Subchannel config you simply use a version of [npm](https://www.npmjs.com) later than 3.0.0 and install them.

 ```
-$ npm install --save-dev eslint-config-subchannel
+$ npm install --save-dev eslint eslint-config-subchannel
 ```

 Then extend the Subchannel config in your project’s `.eslintrc` file.